syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 ### IntegerTextBox

-[IntegerTextBox](https://help.syncfusion.com/windowsforms/integertextbox/overview) is derived from the Windows Forms Framework TextBox control and can display integer data type values.
-It supports only integer data type values.
+[IntegerTextBox](https://help.syncfusion.com/windowsforms/integertextbox/overview) is derived from the Windows Forms Framework TextBox control.
+Displays integer data type values alone.

 ### SfNumericTextBox vs existing numeric textbox controls

-Both SfNumericTextBox and existing numeric textbox controls(IntegerTextBox, PercentTextBox and CurrencyTextBox) used for same purpose.
-But SfNumericTextBox control offers rich set of features over existing numeric textbox controls(IntegerTextBox, PercentTextBox, CurrencyTextBox).
-When you want to hide by trailing zeros, prefix or suffix and watermark text, you can use SfNumericTextBox.
+Both SfNumericTextBox and existing numeric textbox controls (IntegerTextBox, PercentTextBox, and CurrencyTextBox) are used for the same purpose.
+But, the SfNumericTextBox control offers rich set of features over existing numeric textbox controls (IntegerTextBox, PercentTextBox, and CurrencyTextBox).
+To hide by trailing zeros and prefix or suffix and watermark text, use SfNumericTextBox.

-You can see the list of some of the specific API difference between SfNumericTextBox and existing numeric textbox controls(IntegerTextBox, PercentTextBox and CurrencyTextBox) as follows:
+The list of some specific API differences between SfNumericTextBox and existing numeric textbox controls (IntegerTextBox, PercentTextBox, and CurrencyTextBox) is as follows.

 <table>
 <tr>
 <td>